Adult Mental Health Services

 TCM staff work alongside you to create a plan specific to your goals.

 Through TCM, you can access advocacy and resource linking for stability in your day-to-day life.
-Trained professionals ensure that care facilities or local programs meet your unique needs.
+Trained professionals make sure that care facilities or local programs meet your unique needs.

 Whether coordinating public safety services or assisting you with State Disability Assistance applications, TCM provides ongoing support every step of the way.

-If you or a loved one in Oakland, Macomb, or Wayne County is transitioning from prison, this initiative provides critical behavioral health resources.
+If you or a loved one is transitioning from prison, this can provide provide critical behavioral health resources.
 MPRI works with local agencies to connect people to housing supports, employment help, and treatment planning.

 Crisis Services and Psychiatric Support

-Crisis services provide immediate help during mental health emergencies, with caring teams ready to support you and your loved ones—learn more about these vital resources today.
+Crisis services provide quick help during mental health emergencies.
+Caring teams ready to support you and your loved ones—learn more about these vital resources today.
+Learn more about these vital resources today.

 The Crisis Intervention Team (CIT) works to support individuals during mental health emergencies.
 It partners with the Detroit Police Department to connect people in crisis with proper care, avoiding unnecessary arrests.